Sycophancy: Shift in meaning in modern English

 The word sycophant entered the English and French languages in the mid-16th century, and originally had the same meaning in English and French as in Greek, a false accuser.
 Today, in Greek and French, it retains the original meaning.

 The meaning in English has changed over time, however, and came to mean an insincere flatterer.
 The common thread in the older and current meanings is that the sycophant is, in both instances, portrayed as a kind of parasite, speaking falsely and insincerely in the accusation or the flattery for gain.
 The Greek plays often combined in one single character the elements of the parasite and the sycophant, and the natural similarities of the two closely related types led to the shift in the meaning of the word.
 The sycophant in both meanings can also be viewed as two sides of the same coin: the same person currying one's favor by insincere flattery is also spreading false tales and accusations behind one's back.

 In Renaissance English, the word was used in both senses and meanings: that of the Greek informer and the current sense of a "flattering parasite", with both being cast as enemies—not only of those they wrong, but also of the person or state they ostensibly serve.

+AI sycophancy

+With the rise of large language models, the term sycophancy has entered discussions about artificial intelligence (AI).
+AI sycophancy describes a pattern in which a model systematically affirms, flatters, or agrees with a user instead of reasoning independently, critically, or factually.
+This "yes‑man" behaviour can lead to the unwarranted confirmation of false claims, undermine reliable information provision, and increase user confidence in incorrect answers (see AI hallucination).
+Studies have shown AI models are more than 50% more sycophantic than humans.

+In April 2025 OpenAI rolled back an update to its GPT‑4o model after users and researchers reported that the model produced excessively affirming and flattering responses; OpenAI published an explanation of the cause and described planned adjustments to model personality and feedback handling.

+Researchers have since developed measurement methods and benchmarks to quantify sycophantic behavior; one example is the study SycEval, which describes a framework and datasets for evaluating sycophancy across multiple commercial models and reports that sycophantic behaviour occurs in a substantial portion of tested cases.
+Such studies highlight risks in domains such as education, medicine and professional decision‑making when models prioritize user affirmation over independent verification.

+There has been public and legal attention to cases in which conversations with chatbots may have reinforced harmful behavior.
+In the United States, families have filed lawsuits alleging that sycophancy and prolonged interactions with language models played a role in self‑harm or suicide.